Kitware/geowatch/docs/source/manual/development/coding_environment.rst

 ==================

 Like all scriptconfig powered CLIs, the geowatch CLI uses `argcomplete <https://pypi.org/project/argcomplete/>`_.

-To gain the tab-complete feature in bash run:
+For BASH environments, to enable the tab-complete feature run:

 .. code-block:: bash